omarzaibm/FlaskProject/README.md

-This project required me to create an application that will use a CRUD Functionalty that will allow the user to manage a Book Library.
+This project will create an application that will use a CRUD Functionalty that will allow the user to manage a Book Library.

 - Project Management Tools - Jira Kanban Board and Github.
 - Databases - mySQL